ebayo/ts_tracker/README.md

 # ts_tracker

-Use trained YOLOv5 with DeepSORT to track bike traffic signals
+Tools used in the completion of the master thesis "Traffic Sign Detection for Micromobility" for ETSETB, UPC.

-Track bike traffic signs using YOLOv5 trained on custom database and DeepSORT for training
+Main functionality is tracking unsing a trained YOLOv5 and DeepSORT to track bike traffic signals.

-track.py is the main script, the others serve as bridges between the pertinent networks and our task
+## Tacker

-## Requirements
+### Requirements

 - Yolov5 v5.0 (https://github.com/ultralytics/yolov5) needs to be in the parent directory (or change the location in tolov5_bridge.py)
 Use ```git clone --branch v5.0 https://github.com/ultralytics/yolov5.git``` to clone the specific version